varunbiswasgit/aiacode/WordResizeBorderImagesCleanlines.bas README.md

 # Resize Images and Clean Documents - VBA Program

-This program, written in VBA (Visual Basic for Applications), performs three key tasks in a Microsoft Word document:
+This program, written in VBA (Visual Basic for Applications), performs two key tasks in a Microsoft Word document:

-1. **Resize Images**
-2. **The resized images are also styled with a border for a consistent appearance.**
+1. **Resize Images**: This function adjusts the width of inline images if they exceed a specified minimum width.
+The resized images are also styled with a border for a consistent appearance.
-3. **Cleans the Document**
+2. **Cleans the Document**: This function removes unnecessary empty lines (more than two consecutive line breaks) to enhance document readability.

+---

+## Features

+1. **Image Resizing**
+   - Ensures all images wider than the minimum width are resized to a maximum width while maintaining their aspect ratio.
+   - Adds a customizable border to resized images for visual consistency.
+   - Option to apply the border to all images or only to those that meet the resizing criteria (minimum size).
+This can be adjusted by modifying the border application code inside the size-checking loop.

+2. **Empty Line Cleanup**
+   - Detects and removes three or more consecutive empty lines, replacing them with two empty lines.

 ---